President of Zambia

 The president of the Republic of Zambia is the head of state and head of government of Zambia and is the highest executive authority in the country.
 The president is elected by popular vote for a five-year term and is responsible for the administration of the government, overseeing the implementation of national policies, and representing Zambia in international affairs.
 The office was established at Zambia's independence in 1964.
 The current president is Hakainde Hichilema, who assumed office on August 24, 2021, following the 2021 presidential election where his party, the United Party for National Development, won a majority.
 The president's role includes appointing the Cabinet, serving as Commander-in-Chief of the Zambian Defence Force, and ensuring the enforcement of laws.

 The office was first held by Kenneth Kaunda following independence in 1964.
 Since 1991, when Kaunda left the presidency, the office has been held by six others: Frederick Chiluba, Levy Mwanawasa, Rupiah Banda, Michael Sata, Edgar Lungu and the current president Hakainde Hichilema.
 In addition, acting president Guy Scott served in an interim capacity after the death of President Michael Sata.

 Since 31 August 1991 the president is also the head of government, as the position of Prime Minister was abolished in the last months of Kaunda's presidential term following negotiations with opposition parties.

 Presidential term

 The president is elected for a term of five years.
-Since 1991, There is a two-term limit for the president in the Constitution of Zambia.
+Since 1991, the Constitution of Zambia has provided a two-term limit for the presidency.
 There was an attempt to modify the term limits in 2001 for Chiluba, but it did not materialize.